Back to Glossary

 Version control systems maintain a complete history of changes made to files, creating snapshots or deltas that allow users to see what changed, when it changed, and who made the changes.
 This is essential for collaborative work, backup purposes, and maintaining document integrity over time.

-How Version Control Works
+How Version Control works

 Version control systems work by creating checkpoints or commits whenever files are saved or updated.
 Each version is tagged with metadata including timestamp, author, and description of changes.
 Users can compare versions, merge changes from multiple contributors, and roll back to previous versions if needed.